nrc-cnrc/OpenStudio-Measures/MAINTENANCE.md

 ## Update process

 # NRCan feature inclusion/no openstudio-server update
-Essentially the update proces is a merge of the nrcan branch of openstudio-standards into the nrc branch.
+Essentially the update proces is a merge of the nrcan branch of openstudio-standards into the nrcan_nrc branch.

 1) Edit the env.sh file to use the nrcan branch of openstudio-standards
 2) Create the test environment and run all the tests